zinzy/zinzy.website-v2/_notes/eating disorder.md

 Or rather than "knew" I "wanted" one.

-With the rise of Web 2.0, I fell into a deep hole of pro-ana Xanga blogs that showed me that having an eating disorder was glamorous, effective, and hip.
+With the rise of Web 2.0, I fell into a deep hole of pro-ana Xanga blogs{% sidenote 'Pro ana' 'Pro-ana refers to content containing references to or depictions of severely underweight people' %} that showed me that having an eating disorder was glamorous, effective, and hip.
 A close friend and I would get together and "fake" having an eating disorder by carrying out associated behaviors.
 Things I now know to be life-threatening, and detrimental to anyone's long-term mental health.
 At home, certainly dictated by [[Diet culture]], my Food Rule Book began growing and growing.

 Despite the signs, my eating disorder remained untreated.